-Disregarding tax consequences.
 An often overlooked matter is that of taxation on spousal maintenance which is generally subject to income taxes – generally child support payments are not considered income.
 Don’t get caught at tax time with a big tax bill when you find out you owe taxes.
 Likewise it is important that any asset transfers between spouses occur before the divorce is finalised otherwise they will be subject to capital acquisitions tax in the hands of the recipient.
+Divorce Affects Your Finances but you may be able to nullify some of the impacts of tax with careful planning.

 |Warning: The value of your investment may go down as well as up.
 You may get back less than you invest.|